GVINS: Tightly Coupled GNSS-Visual-Inertial Fusion for Smooth and Consistent State Estimation: Notation and Definitions

-Sensor frame is attached to the sensor and is a local frame in which sensor reports its reading.
+\begin{itemize} \item Sensor Frame: The sensor frame is attached to the sensor and is a local frame in which sensor reports its reading.
 In our system, sensor frames include the camera frame $(\cdot)^c$ and the IMU frame $(\cdot)^i$, and we choose IMU frame as our estimation target frame and denote it as body frame $(\cdot)^b$.